theolivenbaum/resin/README.md

 ## HTTP search engine/embedded library
 Launch a Resin HTTP server or use the Resin search library to search through any vector space.
 With hardware accelerated vector operations from
-[MathNet](https://github.com/mathnet/mathnet-numerics) Resin is especially well suited for problem spaces that can be defined as vector spaces.
+[MathNet](https://github.com/mathnet/mathnet-numerics) Resin is especially well suited for problem spaces that can be defined as such.

 Vector spaces are configured by implementing [IModel<T>](https://github.com/kreeben/resin/blob/master/src/Sir.VectorSpace/IModel.cs).